kiehozero/data-representation-assignment/README.md

 - start with random player
 - user picks one of five or six items from stats (G, A, Shots, Hits, +/-?)
 - click PLAY to reveal card and win/loss
-- CREATE/UPDATE: if you win you get to the add the card to your collection
+- CREATE/UPDATE: if you win you get to the add the card to your collection, ability to create multiple squads of five?
 - DELETE: can delete cards from your collection
 - AUTH: register to save your cards
 - link more information from Elite Prospects (reqs API key)?
+Looks like a bit of hassle getting a key here

 idea 2:

-- setlist.fm (reqs API key)
+- setlist.fm (reqs API key) called Last.fm, shows you a setlist so you can listen to the songs again? something rubbish like that
 - replicate Bands spreadsheet as DB using setlist.fm data
 - integrate Last.fm (reqs API key) and Spotify (reqs API key)?
+Looks like it has a weird authentication method in Last.fm, send artist or song to Spotify playlist?